Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Sensitivity setting

+{Consider a metabolic network admitting a positive stable equilibrium for all reaction rates.
+The Jacobian of such an equilibrium has either eigenvalues with negative real part or pairs of purely imaginary eigenvalues that are complex conjugated.
+The sign of a nonsingular Jacobian, then, is always

-Note that a Child Selection naturally identifies a subnetwork constituted by all reaction $j \in \mathbf{J}(\mathbf{M})$.
-For a given $\mathbf{J}$, \cite{VGB20} contains a network characterization of the behavior coefficient $\beta(\mathbf{J})$ based on certain cycles in the network.\\
+which is implied, via \eqref{detexp}, if all nonzero-behaving Child Selections are \emph{good}.
+This is why the Child Selections with this sign have been named `good'.
+Conversely, a loss of stability of an equilibrium, for example via a saddle node bifurcation, necessarily requires at least one \emph{bad} Child Selection.} Note that a Child Selection naturally identifies a subnetwork {$\{\mathbf{M}, \mathbf{J}(\mathbf{M})\}$ constituted by all the metabolites $m\in\mathbf{M}$ and the reactions $j \in \mathbf{J}$.} For a given $\mathbf{J}$, \cite{VGB20} contains a network characterization of the behavior coefficient $\beta(\mathbf{J})$ based on certain cycles in the network. {As a consequence of the analysis, for example, certain classes of Child Selections, combinatorially simple, are shown to be good; e.g. acyclic Child Selections are always good.}\\

 In \cite{BF18}, a formula for the flux response $(\Phi)^{j^*}_{j'}$ of reaction $j'$ to a reaction perturbation of $j^* \neq j'$ was derived, in Child Selection terms:

 where